GEOS-DEV/GEOS/src/coreComponents/mesh/docs/Mesh.rst

 GEOS uses ``ElementRegions`` to support different physics or to define different constitutive properties.
 The ``ElementRegions`` block can contain several ``CellElementRegion`` blocks.
-A ``CellElementRegion`` is defined as a set of ``cellBlocks``.
-A ``cellBlock`` is an ensemble of elements with the same element geometry.
+A ``CellElementRegion`` is defined as a set of cell-blocks, which are sets of elements with the same element geometry, defined within the ``cellBlocks`` attribute.

-The naming of ``cellBlocks`` depends on if the mesh contains a data array which has the same value as the ``regionAttribute`` of the ``VTKMesh`` (which is ``attribute`` by default).
+The naming of cell-blocks depends on if the mesh contains a data array which has the same value as the ``regionAttribute`` of the ``VTKMesh`` (which is ``attribute`` by default).
 This attribute is used to define regions in the vtu file and assign the cells to a given region.